Go to page content

 A TCM physician can help show you how to administer a pediatric tuina massage at home.

 The physician will begin by asking about your child’s medical history, lifestyle, medications, and other important information.
 Following this, the physician will pinpoint the specific areas of the body to focus on according to the child’s physical symptoms, age, and other conditions.
+This careful approach ensures that the massage therapy for children is tailored to their unique needs.

-Each session usually takes around 30 minutes and will start from the head, upper body, arms, chest, and torso.
+Each massage session usually takes around 30 minutes and will start from the head, upper body, arms, chest, and torso.
 Then the therapist will move on to work on the back and lower limbs.
 The therapist will usually advise you on the number of sessions that your child needs.
-They may also recommend some simple tuina techniques to try at home.
+They may also recommend some simple tuina massage techniques to try at home.

-It’s also important that parents or caregivers do not ignore any signs of discomfort during the session as some children may feel light-headed from the tuina.
+It’s also important that parents or caregivers do not ignore any signs of discomfort during the massage session as some children may feel light-headed from the tuina.
 “Ask them how they feel and stop immediately if something is not right.
 Also, do not delay getting appropriate treatment if your child’s condition requires professional attention – for example, high fever, fracture, or other severe symptoms,” Physician Lim stresses.

 You can also use herbal remedies to relieve your child’s uncomfortable symptoms.
 For instance, Bo Ying Compound contains different herbs to help with phlegm, vomiting, crying at night, fever, as well as cold and cough.